jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 The time for a person to file a supplementary return under section 33E for the 2019–20 income year is extended to 31 August 2021, or such later date otherwise allowed by that section.

 ### 33G Research and development tax credits: extension of time if approval corrected
-(1) An extension of time is available for a person to file a supplementary return under section 33E if the person— (a) applies to the Commissioner under section 68CB(3C) or 68CC(4C); and (b) the Commissioner approves the person’s application.
+(1) An extension of time is available for a person to file a supplementary return under section 33E if— (a) the person applies to the Commissioner under section 68CB(3C) or 68CC(4C); and (b) the Commissioner approves the person’s application.
 (2) The time for a person to file a supplementary return under subsection (1) is extended to the day that is 30 days after the Commissioner amends the approval.

+### 33G Research and development tax credits: extension of time if approval corrected
+[Repealed]

 ### 34 Presumption as to authority of person making return
 A return purporting to be made by or on behalf of any person shall for all purposes be deemed to have been made by that person or by that person's authority, as the case may be, unless the contrary is proved.